 In the course of their technological development work, Paech and his colleagues initially tested the method on three healthy subjects.
 As expected, images of their brains showed a high metabolic rate (oxygen consumption).
 They then examined ten subjects with brain tumours.
 In these patients, lactic acid accumulated in the tumour cells.
 This metabolic product is the result of the anaerobic metabolism which the cancer cells prefer – even when they have sufficient oxygen available.
 This phenomenon is known as the Warburg effect.
 ‘With the help of oxygen x-nuclei imaging, we could show that the specific metabolism of the tumour can also be visualised in low-grade tumours, i.e. the tumour then shows as a region where no or hardly any oxygen is processed,’ Paech explains.
 To achieve a reasonable signal and good contrast, the researchers at the DKFZ developed specific coils for the 7-Tesla MRI which can currently only be used for MRI scans of the head.

-Ultra-high-field magnetic resonance tomography with field strength of seven-Tesla is slowly but surely entering clinical routine.
-‘Thanks to very high spatial and spectral resolution, ultra-high-field MR permits detailed views of the human anatomy and can show precisely the metabolic processes such as those in the brain,’ emphasised Professor Siegfried Trattnig, head of the Excellence Centre…
+Ultra-high-field magnetic resonance tomography with field strength of 7 Tesla is slowly but surely entering clinical routine.
+‘Thanks to very high spatial and spectral resolution, ultra-high-field MR permits detailed views of the human anatomy and can show precisely the metabolic processes such as those in the brain,’ said Professor Siegfried Trattnig, from Vienna’s Medical University.

 Normal magnetic resonance imaging is primarily structural – it visualises water in the body.
 Visualisation of tumour growth through changed structures and destroyed tissue is only a secondary effect.
 ‘The interesting feature of oxygen-17 imaging is that looking at the metabolic activity in the tissue takes things to a new level: It provides in vivo information about the tissue which should be viewed as complementary to the structural imaging techniques,’ the expert explains.
 Therefore, the researchers have not only gained new findings on the biology of brain tumours but also developed a new procedure that could help to characterise tumours more precisely, based on their particular metabolism.
 The researchers also expect that oxygen-MRI will provide valuable information for other diseases which go hand in hand with changes to metabolic processes such as Alzheimer’s disease or multiple sclerosis.